ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api-graphql.md

 ## Pagination

-In `--paginate` mode, all pages of results will sequentially be requested until there are no more pages of results.
+When in  `gh` we use the `--paginate` option, all pages of results will sequentially be requested until there are no more pages of results.
 For GraphQL requests, this requires that

 1. the original query accepts an `$endCursor: String` variable and that
 2. it fetches the `pageInfo{ hasNextPage, endCursor }` set of fields from a collection.